-To ensure that information is complete, neutral and free from error in order to be useful.71 Disclosure is complete if it includes all information that is necessary for an understanding of the matter that it purports to represent and does not leave out details that could cause information to be false or misleading to users.

-Neutral information is free from bias so that it faithfully represents the matter that it purports to represent.
-Neutral information does not colour the image it communicates to influence behaviour in a particular direction.
-Disclosure of environmental and social information is not neutral if, by the selection or presentation of information, it influences decision-making or judgment in order to achieve a predetermined result or outcome.
-However, to say that disclosure should be neutral does not mean that it should be without purpose or that it should not influence behaviour.
-On the contrary, relevant environmental and social information is, by definition, capable of influencing users' decisions.

-For the purposes of management commentary, information is free from bias, or 'balanced', where it does not unnecessarily overemphasise positive news but deals with both 'positive' and 'negative' aspects.72
+- 190 To ensure that information is complete, neutral and free from error in order to be useful.56 - 191 Disclosure is complete if it includes all information that is necessary for an understanding of the - 192 matter that it purports to represent and does not leave out details that could cause information to - 193 be false or misleading to users. - Neutral information is free from bias so that it faithfully represents the matter that it purports to - 195 represent.
+Neutral information does not colour the image it communicates to influence behaviour - 196 in a particular direction.
+Disclosure of environmental and social information is not neutral if, by the - 197 selection or presentation of information, it influences decision-making or judgment in order to - 198 achieve a predetermined result or outcome.
+However, to say that disclosure should be neutral - 199 does not mean that it should be without purpose or that it should not influence behaviour.
+On the - 200 contrary, relevant environmental and social information is, by definition, capable of influencing - 201 users' decisions. - 202 For the purposes of management commentary, information is free from bias, or 'balanced', where - 203 it does not unnecessarily overemphasise positive news but deals with both 'positive' and 'negative' - 204 aspects.57 - 205 Disclosure of environmental and social information may be made under conditions of more

-Disclosure of environmental and social information may be made under conditions of more uncertainty than financial information and may be based on estimates and management's judgment.
-Therefore, in this context, faithful representation does not imply total freedom from error.
-However, faithful representation of information may be achieved by ensuring that sufficient evidence is available to support disclosures and that information is provided about the nature and degree of omissions, assumptions, and uncertainty, and by basing estimates on appropriate and neutral inputs that reflect the best available information. including as relevant qualitative information gathered through credible sampling and processes.
-Therefore, in order to attain faithful representation, it may sometimes be necessary to disclose explicitly the degree of uncertainty in the reported quantitative and qualitative information.

-Where management is unable to assess the effect of the scale and timing of uncertain events and provide an indication of the time periods in which resolution of the uncertainties is expected, management should disclose the difficulties involved in assessing the situation.73 When in doubt, management should err on the side of caution and provide a suitable disclosure about any uncertainty.

-For the purposes of management commentary, information is regarded as free from error and as a faithful representation if it is 'supportable'.
-Information is supportable if it faithfully represents factually based strategies, plans and risk analysis, including where inputs come from affected stakeholders, their legitimate representatives, or subject-matter experts.
-Details of measurement uncertainty (e.g., missing data, statistical ranges, assumptions and parameters used, and limits on stakeholder inputs) represent important information.

-The application of this principle is satisfied when disclosures are complete, neutral, and free from error, and where any information that is incomplete or has been prepared under conditions of uncertainty is identified and the nature and degree of omissions/errors/ uncertainty is clearly explained in the statement of conformance in qualitative or quantitative terms (see REQ-11).
+- 206 uncertainty than financial information and may be based on estimates and management's - 207 judgment.
+Therefore, in this context, faithful representation does not imply total freedom from - 208 error.
+However, faithful representation of information may be achieved by ensuring that sufficient - 209 evidence is available to support disclosures and that information is provided about the nature and - 210 degree of omissions, assumptions, and uncertainty, and by basing estimates on appropriate and - 211 neutral inputs that reflect the best available information, including as relevant qualitative - 212 information gathered through credible sampling and processes.
+Therefore, in order to attain - 213 faithful representation, it may sometimes be necessary to disclose explicitly the degree of - 214 uncertainty in the reported quantitative and qualitative information. - 215 Where management is unable to assess the effect of the scale and timing of uncertain events and - 216 provide an indication of the time periods in which resolution of the uncertainties is expected, - 217 management should disclose the difficulties involved in assessing the situation.58 When in doubt, - 218 management should err on the side of caution and provide a suitable disclosure about any - 219 uncertainty. - 220 For the purposes of management commentary, information is regarded as free from error and as - a faithful representation if it is 'supportable'.
+Information is supportable if it faithfully represents - 222 factually based strategies, plans and risk analysis, including where inputs come from credible - 223 subject matter stakeholders or affected stakeholders.
+Details of measurement uncertainty (e.g., - 224 missing data, statistical ranges, assumptions and parameters used, and limits on stakeholder - 225 inputs) represent important information. - 226 The application of this principle is satisfied when disclosures are complete, neutral, and free from - 227 error, and where any information that is incomplete or has been prepared under conditions of - 228 uncertainty is identified and the nature and degree of omissions/errors/uncertainty is clearly - 229 explained in the statement of conformance in qualitative or quantitative terms (see REQ-11). - 230231